MattPereira/streamogator/README.md

 # 🐊 StreamoGator

-Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism.
+Data indexing for all Buidl Guidl stream cohort contracts deployed on Ethereum and Optimism using Ponder framework to create a GraphQL server and PSQL database.
+The front-end uses Apollo Client to fetch, paginate, and sort data.

+## 🛣️ Roadmap

+- [x] Click on a table row to see full details for a single transaction, builder, and stream
+- [ ] Search functionality with input that accepts ENS and hex address
+- [ ] Add all the solo stream contracts for full data set
+- [ ] Sort withdrawals by gas used
+- [ ] Sort builders by total gas spent
+- [ ] Show ETH balance in each contract

 ## 🏁 Getting Started